-There is no doubt that the Information Technology industry is accelerating.
-There is a natural expected acceleration in the technology itself which is not been a surprising to anyone.
+There is no doubt that the IT industry is accelerating.
+There is a natural, expected acceleration in the technology itself which is not surprising to anyone.
 We’ve had well established principles like Moore’s law to help guide our expectations in that regard.
 The upgrade paths are largely linear and relatively easy to understand.

 Then there’s the acceleration of business value that slams into those understood linear paths through orthogonal values, approaches, ideas and technologies.
-It is these kinds of changes that are making the job more and more difficult.
-For example, I have been surprised by the degree of turbulence that disruption focused businesses are causing because of their innovative new ways of driving speed to market for business value.
-Whether or not business disruption is anywhere near as successful as its hype is an argument for another time.
+It is these kind of changes that are making the job more difficult.
+For example, I have been surprised by the degree of turbulence that disruption-focused businesses are causing because of their innovative new ways of driving speed to market.
+Whether or not business disruption is anywhere near or as successful as its hype is an argument for another time.